Discharge from day surgery

 • If they make you wheezy or breathless stop taking them.

-If you are not sure if you can have them please read the label or ask your mediroom nurse or practitioner.
+If you are not sure if you can have them please read the label or ask your Mediroom nurse or practitioner.

 Anti-inflammatory tablets can be taken at the same time as codeine phosphate and will improve your pain relief.

-Codeine phosphate (30mg tablets)
+Codeine phosphate (30mg tablet)

 Some patients will be given codeine to have on top of their paracetamol and/or ibuprofen.
 If you should already be taking these regularly you should continue to do so, otherwise you do not have to take codeine.

-You do not have to take codeine regularly, it is a stronger painkiller which can be helpful if regular paracetamol and/or ibuprofen are not enough on their own to help with your pain.
+You do not have to take codeine regularly.
+It is a stronger painkiller which can be helpful if regular paracetamol and/or ibuprofen are not enough on their own to help with your pain.

-Codeine may have side effects such as nausea, drowsiness, dizziness or constipation (taking plenty of fluids and some fruit helps avoid constipation).
+Codeine may have side effects such as nausea, drowsiness, dizziness or constipation (having plenty of fluids and some fruit helps avoid constipation).
 If, however, the side effects are unpleasant, stop taking them and consult your GP or pharmacist.

 1 or 2 codeine tablets can be taken up to 4 times a day for added pain relief.
 Do not exceed the prescribed dose.